ibm-cloud-docs/direct-link/about.md

  * **Termination Location:** {{site.data.keyword.BluSoftlayer_notm}} point of presence (PoP).

  * **Typical Deployment Time:** For Equinix providers, typical deployment time will be in hours.
 For other providers, 5-10 days after circuit reaches the exchange.
-Deployment time can possibly be 30-60 days overall, depending on your location and requirements when ordering a circuit from an NSP or carrier.
+Deployment time can possibly be 30 to 60 days overall, depending on your location and requirements when ordering a circuit from an NSP or carrier.

  * **Cross-Connect Details:** Physical cross-connects for the secure Cloud Exchange interconnect are maintained between {{site.data.keyword.BluSoftlayer_notm}} and the Cloud Exchange provider.
 Customers request a "Virtual Circuit" from the Cloud Exchange Provider, which establishes logical connectivity to {{site.data.keyword.BluSoftlayer_notm}}, once the customer is interconnected to the Cloud Exchange Provider.